Parent and Child Health

 Protecting Youth Mental Health- U.S. Surgeon General's Advisory

 Is This Legit?
-Accessing Valid and Reliable Health Information - Applying skills in analyzing, evaluating, and comparing different sources of health information empowers teens to reject misinformation and make choices to access content that is evidence-based and supports their overall health and wellbeing.3 Teens get messages about drugs and alcohol from the news media and social media, as well as their peers, families, and extended social networks.4,5 Health literacy can play a role in how teens interpret messages about alcohol and other substances, and can shape their expectations about what may happen if they consume drugs and alcohol.6
+Accessing Valid and Reliable Health Information - Applying skills in analyzing, evaluating, and comparing different sources of health information empowers teens to reject misinformation and make choices to access content that is evidence-based and supports their overall health and wellbeing.
+Teens get messages about drugs and alcohol from the news media and social media, as well as their peers, families, and extended social networks.
+Health literacy can play a role in how teens interpret messages about alcohol and other substances and can shape their expectations about what may happen if they consume drugs and alcohol.

-As of July 16, 2022 The National Suicide Prevention Lifeline will now be known as the
+The National Suicide Prevention Lifeline is now known as

 988 Suicide & Crisis Lifeline